 I have always lived in houses with cats.
 To me, a cat makes a home and I told Dave when we first moved in together that I would need a cat to keep me company when he was on night shifts.

 At the end of January 2007, 4 months after we first moved in together, we welcomed two new additions into our lives.

 Two 8 week old balls of black fluff that we saved from life in a stable – their Mum had been a yard cat keeping away the nice but they found out she was pregnant before they had a chance to get her spayed.
 A litter of kittens followed and when we went to see them there were 2 boys and a girl left.
 We were put in a stable with them to see if we liked them.
 We’d been told that one of the boys was reserved for someone else but they didn’t mind which boy.
 Our task was made easier as one boy cat refused to talk to us!
 The other two were jumping up and down at cords on my trousers and generally playing as kittens do.
 They were beautiful!
 We paid £20 each for them and took them home with us.

 The following few days were full of vets appointments and a huge amount of money in vaccinations but they were worth every penny.

 We thought long and hard before giving them names.
 They were brother and sister.
 From the same litter.
 Twins.
-Hubby, the Star Wars fanatic, gave me a little ultimatum – It’s either the cats or the kids.
+Dave, the Star Wars fanatic, gave me a little ultimatum – It’s either the cats or the kids.

 Luke and Leia.